goruvamahender1/java-backend-interview-prep/01-Must-Prepare/Java_Must_Prepare_Questions.md

 ---

-Here is your cleaned-up and renumbered list of Java questions with duplicates removed and proper numbering:

 1. What is the difference between `==` and `.equals()` in Java?
 2. How does Java achieve platform independence?
 3. Explain the concept of JVM, JRE, and JDK.